John Delaney (Florida politician): Post 2018

-Delaney joined the Rogers Towers Law Firm and The Fiorentino Group, a business consulting and governmental lobbying firm.
-He remains Of Counsel to both firms while serving as President for Flagler College.
+Delaney joined the Rogers Towers Law Firm and the Fiorentino Group, a business consulting and governmental lobbying firm.
+He remains Of Counsel to both firms while serving as president for Flagler College.

 Flagler College

-In November, 2020, Flagler named Delaney as Interim President, starting on the retirement of President Joe Joyner in July 2021.
-In October, 2021, the College removed the Interim label and named him President.
+In November, 2020, Flagler named Delaney as interim president, starting on the retirement of President Joe Joyner in July 2021.
+In October, 2021, the college asked John to remove the Interim label, and become the "permanent" president.